bruno-yamada/bruno-yamada/notes/weechat.md

 # Weechat
 Weechat is a terminal based IRC client

-You can try using it by testing [my docker ]
+You can try using it by testing my docker image: [container-weechat](https://github.com/bruno-yamada/container-weechat)

 ## Cheatsheet